atomist-skills/pr-commit-check-skill/description.md

-Validate that Commit messages conform to conventions
+Validate that Commit messages conform to conventions.